rimargri/Wolf3d/SDL/SDL2-2.0.9/docs/README-windows.md

     or...
     * d3dcompiler_43.dll (supports Windows XP or later)

-If you compile ANGLE from source, you can configure it so it does not need the d3dcompiler_* DLL at all (for details on this, see their documentation).
+If you compile column_angle from source, you can configure it so it does not need the d3dcompiler_* DLL at all (for details on this, see their documentation).
-However, by default SDL will try to preload the d3dcompiler_46.dll to comply with ANGLE's requirements.
+However, by default SDL will try to preload the d3dcompiler_46.dll to comply with column_angle's requirements.
 If you wish SDL to preload d3dcompiler_43.dll (to support Windows XP) or to skip this step at all, you can use the SDL_HINT_VIDEO_WIN_D3DCOMPILER hint (see SDL_hints.h for more details).

 Known Bugs:

-    * SDL_GL_SetSwapInterval is currently a no op when using ANGLE.
+    * SDL_GL_SetSwapInterval is currently a no op when using column_angle.
 It appears that there's a bug in the library which prevents the window contents from refreshing if this is set to anything other than the default value.